LTestJ/SeleniumCourse/doc/topics.md

 You should be able to quick connect with someone else and share your screen.

+## Virtual machhines and Vagrant

+Virtual machines allow us to run an OS inside a Host OS.
+For example we can run an instance of Ubuntu (Linux) inside of Windows.
+We will use [VirtualBox](https://www.virtualbox.org/) to run virtual machines.

+[Vagrant](https://www.vagrantup.com/) is a commandline tool we use to manage VirtualBoxes.

+## Linux Console

+Basic knowledge of Unix shell programming is essential.
+We will follow the free course from [Udacity](https://www.udacity.com/course/linux-command-line-basics--ud595) to get upto speed with Unix/Linux Shell.

 ## Git, Github

 All software written is kept in some version control repository.
 Git is the preferred choice for that.
 Github is where most of the popular open source projects are hosted.